sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/3_gene_function.md

 * **How can we get GO annotations for other species?**

 ??? done "Answer"
+    * Mainly mammals including the model species and the non-mammal model species.
+This means that we have information for the species that are more frequently studied
+    * As we saw before, with the lack of specific studies, GO annotation for other species can be retrieved by sequence similarity between homologous proteins.
+This is helpful in many cases because it provides information without investing time and money to do the studies for each species.
+At the same time, this information needs to be handled with caution because it is only deduced by similarity, it has not been demonstrated for each given species

 Now you can go to each species AmiGO 2 `NCDN` pages.
 Explore them a bit.

 **Question: From where do they retrieve the evidence for the GO annotations?**

 ??? done "Answer"
+    Many of the annotations are already phylogenetic-based propagations.
+Basically, only the model species have originally attributed GO annotations

 ## Look at expression of `NCDN` for several species in Bgee